mikeroswell/epiExplore/README.md

 # epiExplore

 This repository is for developing ideas about implied and explicitly-encoded flavors of heterogeneity in epidemic models.

+## Status

+AA and JD are going to stop working here for now 2025 Nov 04 (Tue) and move stuff to the overleaf started for MR, … JSW's paper.

 ## Navigation
 See the Makefile to see how this repository is organized